SichengLeoLiu/COMP5426-Parallel-and-Distributed-Computing/README.md

 - Run task 1: run "mpiexec -n 4 assignment2\_1.exe 1024 4".
 - Run task 2: run "mpiexec -n 4 assignment2\_2.exe 1024".

-$$Attention!$$ you may need to edit the makefile to use the correct path for MPI.
+**Attention!** you may need to edit the makefile to use the correct path for MPI.